Departmental Network Drives

 A domain account is a user's identification to the domain.
 By logging into your computer, you identify yourself to the domain using a unique identifier.
 This allows the domain to recognize you as a member of the CCRI community and allows you access to campus resources.

 Advantages of having a domain account are numerous but they include security from hacking, as well as backup and file sharing services.
-If you need assistance with logging into your account, please call the IT Service Desk at 825-1112.
+If you need assistance with logging into your account, please call the IT Help Desk at 825-1112.

 - Click the Start button (bottom left corner of your desktop)

 - Click on My Computer

 - Under Network Drives you will see your departmental shared drive

 (with the name of department and drive letter "S" )

 - When connected, your departmental drive S will be listed in Save and Open dialog boxes just as your C drive, your hard drive.
 You may save files and open them as you wish.